Walking

 An aerial view of the beautiful Flamborough Headland on the Yorkshire Coast

 Just a stone’s throw from the North York Moors on the Yorkshire Coast is Flamborough Head.
 With towering cliffs overlooking the North Sea, this striking promontory is traced by the 21-mile Headland Way that runs from Bridlington to Filey - creating year-round walking opportunities.
 With that in mind, the Flamborough Head walk makes for one of the best ways to stretch your legs.
 A circular loop that navigates the county’s sea-kissed boundaries, it encompasses both countryside and heritage coast to provide a dreamy setting for a coastal ramble.
-Along the way, you’ll pass Danes Dyke, a Scheduled Ancient Monument and Nature Reserve home to a wooded ravine, ancient earthwork and all kinds of flora and fauna.
+Along the way, you’ll pass Danes Dyke, a Scheduled Ancient Monument and Nature Reserve home to a wooded ravine, ancient earthworks, and all kinds of flora and fauna.

 Ilkley Moor